Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-42. Go back to osTicket in the browser and click continue at the bottom.
+42. Go back to osTicket in the browser and click 'Continue' at the bottom.
 </p>

 <p>